PET HYDROTHERAPY AND UNDERWATER TREADMILL

 - Dogs and cats with mobility issues or joint pain

 - It is very important for the dog to develop a positive experience before, during and after the animal hydrotherapy session in order to maximize the therapeutic effect.
 Our team will spend a lot of time getting the patient comfortable and relaxed inside and outside the water tank and off the underwater treadmill.

 - Towels and hair dryers will be provided for you to dry your pet.
 You are more than welcome to bring your own towels and hairdryers.

 - Not every animal is fit for pet hydrotherapy.
 Animals with hydrophobia, concurrent skin disease/infectious disease and open wounds are not suitable.
 In addition, if acupuncture is to be done at the same day, it should be done after the hydrotherapy session.

 How to prepare my dog or cat for hydrotherapy?

 - Bring your dog outside to the toilet before the session begins.

-- Bring your dog’s favourite treats and/or squeaky toys to attract the dog to move on the treadmill.
+- Bring your pet’s favourite treats and/or toys to attract them to move on the underwater treadmill.

-- It is not advisable to feed your dog for 6-hour prior to therapy session.
+- It is not advisable to feed your pet for 6-hour prior to therapy session.